 The PARHELIA.BIO team

-Bringing you staining devices that are compact, affordable, flexible and easy to use for staining automation, diagnostic labs and research facilities on a budget.
+Bringing you auto-staining devices that are compact, affordable, flexible and easy to use for staining automation, diagnostic labs and research facilities on a budget.

 Prof. Garry Nolan